 A maximum of 2 infants can be seated in Row 2, 5, 32, 33 (one to be seated each side of the aisle).

 The reserved seat fee is non-refundable, even if customers are unable to use their reserved seat for one of the above reasons.

 Customers who have booked a reserved seat who subsequently change their flight date/route or passenger name can do so online via Manage My Booking or via a call centre (subject to opening hours).
 However, the reserved seat cannot be transferred to the new flight/passenger and in these cases the fee is non-refundable.

 We reserve the right to reassign reserved seats at any time, this may be necessary for operational, safety or security reasons.

 *Reserved seating can be purchased at the time of booking on the web for £10/€10, alternatively you can purchase it at the airport or call centre for £15/€15.
-Please note that an increased charge is applicable on the following routes, The Canary Islands, Greece and Cyprus.
+Please note that an increased charge is applicable on selected routes.
 These routes are subject to a charge of £15/€15 at the time of booking on the web or £20/€20 at the airport or call centre.